Project-Hus/cloudhus/README.md

   7 - Now the **SPA requests the token cookie from SS.**<br>

-- Generating access token ( both non-token and expired token cases ) 1 - A user without valid access token requests any access token needed resource.<br>
+- Generating access token ( both non-token and expired token cases )

+  1 - A user without valid access token requests any access token needed resource.<br>
   2 - The server notices the user got no access token. and validate the refresh token.(both in cookie)<br>
+  ~ - The refresh token validation needs to be done by Hus, to check whether it is revoked.<br>
-  3 - If the refresh token is valid, the server generates the access token and sets it to cookie.
+  3 - If the refresh token is valid, the server generates the access token and sets it to cookie.<br>
+  4 - While the access token is alive, the root Hus server would get some rest.<br>

+- Expired, expiring refresh token

+  1 - If the user requests with invalid access token and expired refresh token, server informs the client that the login session is done.<br>
+  2 - It may be vulerable, but the subservice could automatically refresh the refresh token based on the user's last access.
+At the profile setting, we may give the user an option to set the refresh token to be refreshed.